-Because of the paucity of outcrop at Captain, the project geology is based on interpretation of drill core in conjunction with geophysical responses.
+Because of the lack of outcrop at Captain Project, the geology is based on interpretation of drill core in conjunction with geophysical responses.
 The claims are underlain by basalts and andesites of the Takla Group and multiple intrusive bodies.
-Limited drilling suggests the large (3 km by 2 km) magnetic feature in the centre of the property is a fresh silicified magnetic diorite intrusive.
-The numerous smaller, flanking magnetic features are felt to represent monzonite dyke swarms and plugs and are the main exploration targets at Captain.
+Limited drilling suggests the large (4 km by 2 km) magnetic feature in the centre of the property is a fresh silicified magnetic diorite intrusive.
+The numerous smaller, flanking magnetic features represent monzonite dyke swarms and plugs and are the main exploration targets at Captain.

 The gold-copper mineralization intersected in diamond drilling at Captain is classic alkalic porphyry mineralization and alteration.
 The mineralized zones are associated with highly altered volcanics and alkaline to monzonite porphyry dikes.
-Alteration consists of intense chlorite-actinolite kspar-carbonate-hematite and sericite with disseminated magnetite and very fine grained pyrite chalcopyrite.
+Alteration consists of intense chlorite-actinolite potassium feldspar-carbonate-hematite and sericite with disseminated magnetite and very fine grained pyrite and chalcopyrite.

-The alteration varies from intense phyllic (gold/copper-poor) to intense potassic (gold/copper enriched).
+The alteration varies from intense phyllic (gold-copper poor) to intense potassic (gold-copper enriched).
 The potassic alteration is manifested by potassic feldspar, biotite and importantly, magnetite.
-The magnetite present generates strong magnetic responses which guide exploration.
+The presence of magnetite generates strong magnetic responses which guide exploration.

 The Company has completed several phases of induced polarization (IP) totalling 43 km and 135 km of ground magnetic surveys during 2007-2008 and 2010-2013.

-During 2007 and 2010 Orestone collected Mobile Metal Ion (MMI) and Ah soil samples across the Captain Property.
+During 2007 and 2010 Orestone collected Mobile Metal Ion (MMI) and Ah soil samples across the Captain Project.
 This work defined a strong gold and copper anomaly proximal to the zones of known mineralization.
-In addition, BC government regional geochemical stream sediment and glacial till samples indicate that strong Cu/Au anomalies are present immediately down ice to the northeast from the Captain South drill area.
+In addition, BC government regional geochemical stream sediment and glacial till samples indicate that strong copper-gold anomalies are present immediately down ice to the northeast from the Captain South drill area.

 Between 2008 and 2013 the Company completed two programs of percussion drilling and three programs of diamond drilling.

-The drilling Program in 2019, focussed on two principal targets: testing a large IP chargeability anomaly (Admiral Target) that was thought to be the potential source of the high grade xenolith encountered in the hole C13-03; and the copper-gold mineralization associated with the strong magnetic highs intersected in the 2012 Program associated with highly altered volcanics and magnetic alkaline to monzonite porphyries..
+The drilling Program in 2019, focussed on two principal targets: testing a large IP chargeability anomaly (Admiral Target) that was thought to be the potential source of the high grade xenolith encountered in the hole C13-03; and the copper-gold mineralization associated with the strong magnetic highs intersected in the 2012 drilling program associated with highly altered volcanics and magnetic alkaline to monzonite porphyries.

-Hole C13-03 intersected an unaltered and un-mineralized post mineral magnetic alkali gabbro dyke from the bedrock contact at 78.9m to 280.0m.
-At a depth of 204.9m to 207.9m a xenolith fragment of highly potassic-sericite altered monzonite porphyry was intersected which assays 0.226 % copper and 1.90 g/t gold over three metres.
+Hole C13-03 intersected an unaltered and un-mineralized post mineral magnetic alkali gabbro dyke from the bedrock contact at 78.9 metres to 280.0 metres.
+At a depth of 204.9 metres to 207.9 metres a xenolith fragment of highly potassic-sericite altered monzonite porphyry was intersected which assayed 0.226 % copper and 1.90 g/t gold over three metres.
 The post mineral dyke is interpreted to measure 200-300 metres in thickness and 1000 meters in strike length and the xenolith fragment or rafted block is thought to have been transported from immediately adjacent rocks.

-Hole 13-02 was drilled at an Azimuth of -70 to the NE across a strong magnetic anomaly and intersected two sections of magnetic potassic-sericite altered volcanic and monzonite dykes separated by a section of post mineral andesite dykes.
-The first mineralized dyke was intersected from 32.4m to 66.4m for an interval of 34m with an average grade of 0.073% copper and 0.20 g/t gold while the second mineralized dyke was intersected from 121.3m to 170.1m for an interval of 48.8m with an average grade of 0.055% copper and 0.35 g/t gold, open to depth.
+Hole 13-02 was drilled at an Azimuth of -70 to the northeast across a strong magnetic anomaly and intersected two sections of magnetic potassic-sericite altered volcanic and monzonite dykes separated by a section of post mineral andesite dykes.
+The first mineralized dyke was intersected from 32.4 metres to 66.4 metres for an interval of 34 metres with an average grade of 0.073% copper and 0.20 g/t gold while the second mineralized dyke was intersected from 121.3 metres to 170.1 metres for an interval of 48.8 metres with an average grade of 0.055% copper and 0.35 g/t gold, open to depth.

 Hole C13-01 intersected intensely quartz-sericite-pyrite altered volcanics on the south margin of the Admiral target averaging 183 ppm Cu and 52 ppb Au.